lggomez/arduino-dns-canary/README.md

 </p>

 ## Prototype:
-In this case I was lazy and decided to bundle it with the shield due to the amount of connections, but the above schematics still hold
+In this case I was lazy and decided to bundle it with the shield due to the amount of connections, but the above schematics still hold.
+Also, I know it sucks that both the power input and ethernet port are in opposite sides, but oh well, it's a prototype ;)

 <p align="center">
   <img src="/proto1.jpg" width="500">